 Valentine’s Day is fast approaching, and my kids have been busy making valentines for friends and family!
 Since my kids are half-Korean, we wanted to include Korean Valentine’s Day cards as part of their festive crafting!

-To encourage consistent immersion with Korean language and culture, I try to research and prepare some Korean activities for our kids to explore with our nanny.
+To encourage Korean language and culture, I try to research and prepare some Korean activities for our kids to explore.

 Here are 4 fun and free ideas for celebrating Valentine’s Day while learning Korean language!

 I hope your family or school can have fun with these Korean valentines!